CBD Laws By Country | Recommended Brands

 THC is the main cannabinoid from cannabis that produces the mind-altering effects associated with the plant.

-Unlike marijuana, hemp contains an insignificant amount of THC (less than 0.3%) and does not cause the psychoactive high.
+Unlike marijuana, hemp contains an insignificant amount of THC (less than 0.3%) and does not cause a psychoactive high.

 Hemp is one of the oldest crops in the world and has been used for centuries for fabrics, sails, clothes and shoes, sacks, food, and CBD extracts.